|

 rudimentary process for transferring mortar also evolved.
 The trick was

-where it wasn't.
+to where it wasn't.
 I kept a wet sponge and toothbrush handy for cleaning

-sloppage from the stones.
+any sloppage from the stones.
 Vertical seams

 |

-Massive stone pier also needing base repair
+Massive stone pier, also in need of base repair

 |